ZacharyBohn/Flutter-Testing-Examples/README.md

 Normally, you would test a widget in isolation.
 You provide input to the widget, it performs some action or displays something, then you test for that.
 However, when providers are called from inside a widget, then you are unable to pass providers to the widget.
 This makes writing tests difficult.
 The way around this is in your test, to wrap your widget with a provider.
 That way, when your widget checks its context, then the provider is available.
 There is a weird bug that happens when testing providers; the solution to that bug is shown below.

+Instead of giving the actual provider to the widget tests, it is better to create a fake provider which extends the real provider.
+On the fake provider, you can substitute calls to the database or to firebase auth with fake calls.
+This way, the widgets tests won't have to touch the network.

 ```dart
 void main() {
   testWidgets('Provider value is accessible', (WidgetTester tester) async {